jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

     - question: For an Oral Surgery, could you give me general anesthesia?
       answer: "<p>Only in cases of Major Surgery such as Orthognathic and Maxillofacial.
-        Due to its great effectiveness, safety and almost absolute absence of side effects, local trunk or infiltrative anesthesia is the one of choice for minor Oral Surgery interventions in outpatient settings.
-Conscious sedation with benzodiazepine derivatives is the best option for special or excessively apprehensive people, however, it requires the participation of an Anesthesiologist.</p>\n"
+        Due to its great effectiveness, safety and almost absolute absence of side effects; local trunk or infiltrative anesthesia is the one of choice for minor Oral Surgery interventions in outpatient settings.
+Conscious sedation with benzodiazepine derivatives is the best option for special or excessively apprehensive people; however, it requires the participation of an Anesthesiologist.</p>\n"
     - question: What is an atraumatic extraction and what is its importance?
       answer: "<p>Atraumatic surgical methods for tooth extraction aim to preserve intact the bone that surrounds the tooth root.
 This work philosophy is based